 better communication system to keep those imprisoned in touch with events that affected them.
 I was involved from the beginning.

-In February 2016, Erwin James, ex-prisoner, author and journalist took over from Erik as Inside Time’s editor.
+In February 2016, Erwin James, ex-prisoner, author and journalist took over from Eric as Inside Time’s editor.

-Originally, we only published quarterly but for the last ten years we’ve come out monthly with a regular 54-64 pages.
+Originally, we only published quarterly but for many years now we’ve come out monthly with a regular 54-64 pages.
 Recently we have included several supplements, including educational information, short stories and poetry by offenders.
-We have also published six volumes of collected poetry called Inside Poetry - Voices from Prison.The paper has always been free to all prisons and special hospitals, usually distributed through the libraries and it is entirely independent of any government body.
+We have also published six volumes of collected poetry called Inside Poetry – Voices from Prison.The paper has always been free to all prisons and special hospitals, usually distributed through the libraries and it is entirely independent of any government body.

 The contents include up to nine pages of prisoners’ letters, Newsround pages with both world and prison news, books, reviews, half a dozen pages of comment, often written by prisoners, legal pages including a question and answer page and contributions from the Prison and Probation Ombudsman, amongst other specialist writers.
 It also has several pages of quizzes and competitions.